PUT-I/PUT-LAN-Number-Game/README.md

 # TS_PROJEKT_L7_15
-University project concerning web protocols.
+University project concerning binary web protocols.
+It is a number guessing game with one server and two players.
+Server generates number (0-255), players are trying to guess that number.

 ## Protocol Description
 ### Protocol Fields: